openjdk/jtreg/src/share/doc/javatest/regtest/faq.md

 use whenever javac is invoked.
 You can do this with the `-javacoption` and `-javacoptions` options.

-*   `-javacoption` can be used multiple times and can be used to set an option whose value contains whitespace characters.
+*   `-javacoption` can be used multiple times and can be used to add an option with any value, including one containing whitespace characters.
 *   `-javacoptions` can be used to set a whitespace-separated list of options.
 There is no support for quoting any values that may contain whitespace; use `-javacoption` instead.